Skip to content

 Load tests recommendation

-If you change the connection pool setting, it is recommended that you to perform load tests to check whether the change does not negatively impact the performance of your environment.
+If you change the connection pool setting, it's recommended that you to perform load tests to check whether the change doesn't negatively impact the performance of your environment.

 Connection selector